On a generalization of affinoid varieties: Coherent sheaves over a dagger affinoid space

-is exact and moreover if $M \in \ob(\bMod^f(A)^\dagger)$ then the morphism of the complex are all strict. \begin{proof} For the proof we can use the same reduction to the case of strict algebras and the to the $M = A$ as done in \cite{BER2} in proposition 2.2.5, since formally we have all the required ingredients: the category of finite $A$-modules is equivalent to the category of $A$-dagger modules and $A \to A_V$ is a flat morphism.
-And the case $M = A$ was shown in chapter $4$. \end{proof} \end{thm}
+is exact.
+Moreover, if $M \in \ob(\bMod_A^\dagger)$ then the morphism of the complex are all strict. \end{thm} \begin{proof} For the proof we can use the same reduction to the case of strict dagger affinoid algebras and to the case $M = A$ used in proposition 2.2.5 of \cite{BER2}, for the classical affinoid case.
+This is possibile because we have all the required ingredients: we proved that the category of finite $A$-modules is equivalent to the category of finite $A$-dagger modules, that $A \to A_V$ is a flat morphism of rings and we proved the dagger version of Tate's acyclicity theorem for rational coverings and Gerritzen-Grauert theorem in chapters \ref{chap:tate} and \ref{chap:gg}. \end{proof}

-\begin{rmk} In the case $k = \C$ we saw that the dagger subdomains of $\cM(A)$ are compact Stein subsets of $\cM(A)$ and the acyclicity of coherent analytic sheaves over compact Steins subset is a well known property.
-So, with Tate acyclicity theorem we recover this result for the case when the coherent sheave is associated to a finite module over the ring of global sections of the structural sheaf. \end{rmk}
+\begin{rmk} In the case $k = \C$ we saw that the dagger subdomains of $\cM(A)$ are compact Stein subsets of $\cM(A)$ and the acyclicity of coherent analytic sheaves for finite coverings of compact Stein subsets is a well-known property. \end{rmk}